 - Near Vision - The ability to see details at close range (within a few feet of the observer).

-What Energy Engineers Should Be Interested In
+What Energy Engineers, Except Wind and Solar Should Be Interested In

 - Investigative - Investigative occupations frequently involve working with ideas, and require an extensive amount of thinking.
 These occupations can involve searching for facts and figuring out problems mentally.